Pulled Pork Banh Mi

-This Vietnamese-style sub sandwich contains a delicious combination of pulled pork, pickled carrots and daikon radish, creamy pate, cucumbers, cilantro, sweet onion and jalapeno peppers.
+This Vietnamese-style banh mi sandwich contains a delicious combination of pulled pork, pickled carrots, daikon radish, cucumbers, and more.

 - 4-1/2 lb Boston butt pork roast

 - 1/2 tablespoon garlic salt